anhvt2/DAMASK.utils/test_MLMC_multiQoIs_Mg/README.md

 * `template`: vanilla MLMC + CPFEM -- run alternatively, hand-in-hand, MLMC and CPFEM
 * `fake`: build a generated dataset from CPFEM and run MLMC on a fake wrapper, which simply looks up values from the dataset
 * `hybrid`: combines both `fake` and `template` -- lookup first, if failed, then run CPFEM
-* `hpc_template_level?`: adopt from `template` folder for massively parallel generation of dataset at a particular level
+* `hpc_template`: adopt from `template` folder for massively parallel generation of dataset at a particular level

 # Documentation